 Food Literacy sheets, identifying how each vegetable is grown, its nutritional values, and how to it can be cooked, is included with each harvest of vegetables.
 This enables families who are unfamiliar with local vegetables, to gain a better understanding of their value and how locally grown vegetables can be incorporated into their traditional diet.
 For families who wish to try their hand at gardening, instructions on how to grow each vegetable is also provided.

 The Community Care Garden is active from May to September.
 Each season the Community Care Garden produces approximately 250 pounds of fresh vegetables.
-In 2020 over 50 families received vegetables from the garden.
+Over the past three years, over 100 families received vegetables from the garden.

 - Bush beans

 - Swiss Chard

 - Herbs – basil, mint, parsley, curry, dill, rosemary, oregano and chives

 For more information on our Community Care Garden Program contact our Executive Director, Paul Zuurbier. [email protected]